Browse Templates Explore the Product Try It Free

 Now you need to decide how you want to handle your billings.
 There are several options you can consider.

-Flat-rate Service
+Flat-rate service

 Flat-rate means that you offer your services at a monthly or yearly rate.
 The clients don’t pay for your hours or the number of projects you work on.
 Instead, they agree to a flat sum for all your services.